 The ACE49 methodology1 used for LV design is an example of how the average demand assumed per customer reduces as the size of the group increases.
-Figure 1 shows how the kW per customer of domestic unrestricted profile class 1 reduces as the group size increases.
+The kW per customer of domestic unrestricted profile class 1 reduces as the group size increases.
 This tends towards a constant value as the number of customers increases; this is sometimes referred to as a fully diversified profile.